osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-source-discovery.md

 # Azure Event Hubs data source discovery

-When running a discovery against an Azure Event Hub namespace defined within your [Data source configuration](xref:PIAdapterForAzureEventHubsDataSourceConfiguration), you can specify query parameters to narrows the scope of the discovery, targeting specific event hubs within the namespace.
-When the discovery completes, you can add the discovered items to the data selection.
+When running a discovery against an Azure Event Hub namespace defined within your [Data source configuration](xref:PIAdapterForAzureEventHubsDataSourceConfiguration), you can specify query parameters to narrow the scope of the discovery, targeting specific event hubs within the namespace.
+When the discovery completes, you can add the discovered items to your data selection configuration.

 ## Azure Event Hubs query string

-Azure Event Hubs query strings must includes one or more `EventHubName`, along with a `WaitTime` that specifies how long the query runs.
+Azure Event Hubs `query` strings must include one or more `EventHubName`, along with a `WaitTime` that specifies how long the discovery runs.

 ```text
 EventHubNames=<EVENT_HUB_1>,<EVENT_HUB_2>;WaitTime=<DAYS>.<HOURS>:<MINUTES>:<SECONDS>